Bio1M/Bio1M.github.io/announce.md

 ####################
 {% endcomment %}

+{% comment %}
 [Notes are available](/materials/phylogeny.handouts.pdf) for [the phylogeny unit](/phylogeny.html).
 Please print them and bring them to class on Tuesday.
-{% comment %}
 {% endcomment %}

+[Complete notes](/materials/phylogeny.complete.pdf) from [the phylogeny unit](/phylogeny.html) are now available.
+It is recommended that you _don't_ print them, but just use them for reference.
 {% comment %}
-[Complete notes](/materials/speciation.complete.pdf) from [the speciation section](/speciation.html) are now available.
-It is recommended that you _don't_ print them, but just use them for reference.
 {% endcomment %}